AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 Scenario 4: You Want Both Certifications

-Start with AIP-C01.
+Start with AIF-C01.
 The generative AI and responsible AI knowledge transfers directly to MLA-C01 preparation.
-You will not waste time — the AIP-C01 study material gives you a head start on roughly 25% of the MLA-C01 content.
+You will not waste time — the AIF-C01 study material gives you a head start on foundational concepts that resurface throughout MLA-C01.

 Salary and Career Impact